-A pacemaker is a device that helps keep the heart beating regularly.
+A pacemaker is a small electronic device that helps keep the heart beating regularly.
 It can represent a life-changing treatment for heart conditions such as arrhythmias.
 It is generally not too dangerous, but there may be some risks.

 Inserting a pacemaker into the chest requires minor surgery.
 The procedure is generally safe, but there are some risks, such as injury around the site of insertion.

 This article will discuss the purpose of a heart pacemaker, the insertion surgery, and the risks.

 A pacemaker is a small electronic device for treating heart conditions, such as arrhythmias.
 This refers to a group of conditions that disrupt the rhythm of the heart.